BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - Heroic Strength

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **"Stand by our Men!"** `PASSIVE` - If Hilda-Bianca Charges into Combat, then during the ensuing Fight phase, she and friendly Lake-town Warrior models within 3" of her gain a bonus of +1 To Wound when making Strikes.
+- **"Stand by our Men!"** `PASSIVE`

+If Hilda-Bianca Charges into Combat, then during the ensuing Fight phase, she and friendly Lake-town Warrior models within 3" of her gain a bonus of +1 To Wound when making Strikes.

 </div>